oh my god.........

 Sorry to hear about your injuries.
 Hope your recovery goes well.
 Weather delivers us some surprises sometimes.

 Wind and weather can lead to a variety of physical traumas.
-Some, such as you incident reported above, arising from loss of balance and control, falls and impacts.
+Some, such as your incident reported above, arising from loss of balance and control, falls and impacts.
 This can have especially severe consequences if wind picks up and throws you against the ground or other solid object.

 Another injury comes from flying debris.
 They may cause blunt injuries and, if fast and small enough, penetrating injuries.
 Hail is a prime example of the kind of debris associated with storms, but in tornadoes, anything is possible, including vehicles.